Goulburn: Indigenous history

-European settlement
+British colonisation

+One of the most influential first recorded colonists in the Goulburn area was Captain Lachlan Macalister who established the 'Strathaird' grazing property in 1825 (on the site of the present Police Academy) and was appointed magistrate of the region.
+The first buildings in Goulburn were a rough-hewn timber jail and courthouse with a simple barracks for troopers of the New South Wales Mounted Police.
+Under Macalister, the convict labourers of the early colonists were treated brutally with public floggings being frequently administered.

-The first recorded settler in Goulburn established 'Strathallan' in 1825 (on the site of the present Police Academy) and a town was originally surveyed in 1828, although moved to the present site of the city in 1833 when the surveyor Robert Hoddle laid it out.
+The town of Goulburn was originally surveyed in 1828, although moved to the present site of the city in 1833 when the surveyor Robert Hoddle laid it out.

-George Johnson purchased the first land in the area between 1839 and 1842 and became a central figure in the town's development.
+Around 1833, Mat Healy established the first pub and built the first stone building.
+George Johnson purchased a town allotment between 1839 and 1842 and became a central figure in the town's development.
 He established a branch store with a liquor licence in 1848.
 The 1841 census records Goulburn had a population of 655 people: 444 males and 211 females.
 This number had jumped to 1,171 inhabitants by 1847, 686 males and 485 females.
 It had a courthouse, police barracks, churches, hospital and post office and was the centre of a great sheep and farming area.

 A telegraph station opened in 1862, by which time there were about 1,500 residents, a blacksmith's shop, two hotels, two stores, the telegraph office and a few cottages.
 The town was a change station (where coach horses were changed) for Cobb & Co by 1855.
 A police station opened the following year and a school in 1858.
 Goulburn was proclaimed a municipal government in 1859 and was made a city in 1863.
+The Goulburn Football Club was established in 1872 and the following year took part in the earliest known rugby union match outside of Sydney when they played the Garroorigang School (a boarding and day school for boys located in Goulburn).